-Pastels can be a difficult medium to use because they are soft and can be messy to use.
+Pastels can be a difficult medium because they are soft and can be messy to use.
 But the ability to blend the colors can make a photorealistic painting with a little practice.

-This tutorial will show you the steps to draw a realistic eye with pastels.
+This tutorial will show you how to draw a realistic eye with pastels.

 The photo reference is from Wild Life Reference Photos.
 If you are a wildlife artist, this site is for you.
 You can purchase high-quality wildlife photos and own the rights to create beautiful pastel paintings you can sell.

 How To Paint A Realistic Eye With Pastels

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy